onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-The file defines, for instance, that the entry point of the application is the <i>index.js</i> file.
+The file defines, for instance, that the entry point of the application is the *index.js* file.

-Let's make a small change to the <i>scripts</i> object:
+Let's make a small change to the `scripts` object:

 ```bash
 {